 Recap: HostGator vs. DreamHost

 After our comparison, it’s evident that HostGator is the best choice for your website.
-Not only do they provide tons of useful hosting features, their control panel is super easy to use.
+Not only do they provide tons of useful hosting features, but their control panel is also super easy to use.

 HostGator’s award-winning support has always got your back.
 Unlike DreamHost, they provide 24/7 support via live chat, phone, and email.